Last Updated – Sept 2022

 - The Indian cement industry has to be viewed on a regional basis viz, North/South/West/East.
 Demand may be favourable/unfavourable in some areas.
 It is also highly fragmented with top six companies already accounting for 60% of industry capacity, the rest 40% is distributed among 40 small players.
 So conservative investors should pick top companies atleast since the current scenario is challenging.

 - Cost factor plays a huge role in cement companies as more the savings in cost more will be their margins.
 So, a company who can control its freight, power and other fixed costs can score against its peers as the competition level is also very high amongst players in this sector.

 - Since cement is a regional play on account of its high freight costs, the company should not have all its plants concentrated in one region.
 It should have a geographical spread so that adverse market conditions in one region can be mitigated by high growth in the other region.

-- Important ratios to look for are EBIDTA per tonne, Net Debt/EBITDA, Top & Bottom line growth, ROE etc. Also, capacity utilisation levels are equally important to look at while analysing a cement company as it shows how efficiently the company is utilising its capacities.
+- Important ratios to look for are EBITDA per tonne, Net Debt/EBITDA, Top & Bottom line growth, ROE & ROCE etc. Also, capacity utilization levels are equally important to look at while analysing a cement company as it shows how efficiently the company is utilising its capacities.

 The company is among the efficient players in the cement industry.
 Its operating efficiency arises from a sharp focus on operations, low power consumption, and mainly sale of blended cement resulting in reduced consumption of energy and raw material per tonne of cement.
 Flexibility (to switch to grid or to shut down the plant based on merchant tariff) and ability to operate with multiple fuels (imported coal or petcoke) helps keep generation cost competitive.
 The operating profit per tonne of cement remains one of the highest in the industry.